Skill Blitz Sale-mobile

 16. Attacks on APIs

-The malicious or attempted use of an API by automated threats, such as access violations, bot assaults, or abuse, is known as an API attack.
+The malicious or attempted use of an API by automated cyber security threats, such as access violations, bot assaults, or abuse, is known as an API attack.
 Mass data losses, theft of personal information, and service interruption can all be caused by an API attack.

 To protect from attacks on API, organizations can promote the use of push notifications, apply two-factor authentication, and encrypt the data.